KB Village Council looking to partner up and take over Rickenbacker

 “We have 13,000, maybe 15,000 stakeholders, the biggest stakeholder they have,” London said.
 “The reason they have a (privatization) plan is to make money.
 We are nonprofit, where we’d use tax revenue bonds.
 I think we can put a viable plan together.”

-Key Biscayne’s plan likely would come without all the Plan Z Consortiom’s bells and whistles, including an observation tower, bike repair shop, information center and banquet room.
+Key Biscayne’s plan likely would come without all the Plan Z Consortium’s bells and whistles, including an observation tower, bike repair shop, information center and banquet room.

 “The last time we heard a proposal they wanted a $5 toll, so that’d be $1,300 (annually) one way, or $2,600 both ways,” London said.
 “We should consider our own plan to take over the causeway for 80 years.”